 Disney Conpany,in full the Walt Disney Company,formerly (1929–86) Walt Disney Productions, American corporation that was the best-known purveyor of family entertainment in the 20th and 21st centuries.

 The 1990s were a hugely successful decade for the Disney Company.
-The revival was heralded by the release of The Little Mermaid (1989), an animated feature regarded as Disney’s best such effort in more than 40 years.
-More animated blockbusters followed, including Beauty and the Beast (1991), Aladdin (1992), The Lion King (1994), The Hunchback of Notre Dame (1996), and Fantasia 2000 (1999).
+The revival was marked by the release of The Little Mermaid (1989), an animated feature regarded as Disney’s best such effort .
+More animated blockbusters followed, Beauty and the Beast (1991), Aladdin (1992), The Lion King (1994), The Hunchback of Notre Dame (1996), and Fantasia 2000 (1999).

 The company experimented with computerized animation for the live-action feature Tron (1982) and realized technology’s potential with the successful Toy Story (1995) and Toy Story 2 (1999), films that Disney jointly developed and produced with Pixar Animation Studios.
 Live-action features also found success, especially 101 Dalmatians (1996), a remake of Disney’s own animation feature.